atlemagnussen/backslash-site/articles/raspberry-midi-keyboard.md

 #### Audio

-Append this line to file `/boot/config.txt`
+Append this line to file `/boot/config.txt` to get [better quality](https://www.raspberrypi.org/forums/viewtopic.php?f=29&t=136445) on the sound of the 3.5mm jack output

 ```bash
 audio_pwm_mode=2